giniedp/glib/apps/web/src/examples/fx/materials/map-emission/Readme.md

-# Emission map
+## Emission mapping

-The example shows how to enable emission maps
+Ho to create a program with an emission texture